You are here: LinuxKernel Web>WebHome (10 Dec 2009)

 The Linux kernel assumes that the boot loader has initialised the platform and stored identification of the platform ID (cf. arch/arm/tools/mach-types in the kernel tree) and boot parameters in specific registers.
 The platform number is needed by the kernel before starting its execution and the CMDLINE should also be set by the boot loader.
 When starting the kernel directly from a debugger, these register values need to be set from within the debugger.

 The following page provides information on the main steps to port Linux to a new ARM platform.
-There are other resources referenced on this site/page in the community detailing some of these steps.
+Additional resources are referenced on this site/page in the community detailing some of these steps.
 This is by no means complete so feel free to add more information as appropriate.

 Additional information

-There is also additional information in other sections of this Wiki: LinuxDevTools, LinuxFilesystem, LinuxBootLoader and LinuxPlatform.
+There is also additional information in other sections of this Wiki: LinuxDevTools

 Topic attachments